Generating faster algorithms for d-Path Vertex Cover: Introduction

-The motivation behind this paper is to renew the interest in computer aided design of algorithms which was initiated by Gramm et al.~\cite{GrammGHN04}.
-Many of the cited algorithmic results, including ours, follow roughly the same pattern: 1) perform a meticulous case analysis; 2) based on the analysis, construct branching and reduction rules; 3) argue that once the rules cannot be applied, some specific structure is achieved.
+The motivation behind this paper is to renew the interest in computer aided design of graph algorithms which was initiated by Gramm et al.~\cite{GrammGHN04}.
+Many parameterized branching algorithms follow roughly the same pattern: 1) perform a meticulous case analysis; 2) based on the analysis, construct branching and reduction rules; 3) argue that once the rules cannot be applied, some specific structure is achieved.
 Also, depending on how ``deeply'' you perform the case analysis, you may slightly improve the running time of the algorithm, but bring nothing new to the table.

 This paper aims to provide a framework which could help in the first two steps of the pattern at least for some problems.
-We phrase the framework for a more general problem which is as follows.
-For any nonempty finite set of connected graphs $\mathcal{F}$ we define the problem \textsc{$\mathcal{F}$-Subgraph Vertex Deletion, $\mathcal{F}$-SVD} which, similarly to \textsc{$d$-PVC}, lies in determining a~subset~$S$ of vertices of a~given graph $G=(V,E)$ such that $G \setminus S$ does not contain any graph from $\mathcal{F}$ as a subgraph (again, not even as a non-induced one).
-The advantage of phrasing the framework for $\mathcal{F}$-SVD is twofold.
+We phrase the framework for a rather general problem which is as follows.
+For any nonempty finite set of connected graphs $\mathcal{F}$ we define the problem \textsc{$\mathcal{F}$-Subgraph Vertex Deletion, $\mathcal{F}$-SVD,} where, given a graph $G=(V,E)$ and an integer~$k$, the task is to decide whether there is a~subset~$S$ of at most $k$ vertices of $G$ such that $G \setminus S$ does not contain any graph from $\mathcal{F}$ as a subgraph (not even as a non-induced one).
+While we only apply the framework to the problem of \textsc{$d$-PVC} defined later, the advantage of phrasing the framework for $\mathcal{F}$-SVD is twofold.
 First, it makes it easier to apply it to other problems.
 Second, the general notation introduced makes the description less cluttered.

-The framework consists of two cooperating algorithms that aim to generate an efficient branching algorithm for given \textsc{$\mathcal{F}$-SVD}, i.e., an algorithm that solves the \textsc{$\mathcal{F}$-SVD} in some desired time $\ostar(\beta^k)$.
+Since the problem is NP-complete for most reasonable choices of $\mathcal{F}$, as follows from the meta-theorem of Lewis and Yannakakis~\cite{LewisY80}, any algorithm solving the problem exactly is expected to have exponential running time.
+In this paper we aim on the parameterized analysis of the problem, that is, to confine the exponential part of the running time to a specific parameter of the input, presumably much smaller than the input size.
+In particular, we only use the most standard parameter, which is the desired size of the solution $k$, also called \emph{the budget}.
+Algorithms achieving running time $f(k)n^{O(1)}$ are called \emph{parameterized}, \emph{fixed-parameter tractable}, or \emph{FPT}.
+See Cygan et al.~\cite{CyganFKLMPPS15} for a broader introduction to parameterized algorithms.